 Bradford College of Art

-The roots of the College are to be found in Bradford Mechanics Institute.
+The roots of the College are to be found in Bradford's local Mechanics Institute.
 The first Institute was founded by radicals as early as 1825 and quickly collapsed due to the unpopularity of their views amongst the middle classes.
-In order to advance the working classes, non-conformists and businessmen successfully revived the Institute in the 1830's.
+To advance the working classes, non-conformists and businessmen successfully revived the Institute in the 1830's.
 Led by the 26-year-old Baptist Joseph Farrar, along with James Acworth and Dr Steadman, Quakers, John Hustler and Henry Harris and Congregationalists, Titus Salt and Robert Milligan, it opened its first premises in March 1832.
 Teachers were voluntary and funds depended on fees raised from lectures, exhibitions, excursions and concerts.